Alexei Bueno

 Alexei Bueno (Rio de Janeiro, April 26, 1963) is a leading contemporary Brazilian poet.
-As curator, he organized more than eighty exhibitions, on Fine Arts or on the History of Literature.
-As editor, he published many selected or complete works of great classics of the Portuguese language, as Camões, Fernando Pessoa, Mário de Sá-Carneiro, Almada Negreiros, Gonçalves Dias, Álvares de Azevedo, Machado de Assis, Cruz e Sousa, Olavo Bilac, Alphonsus de Guimaraens, Augusto dos Anjos (a complete critical edition) and Vinicius de Moraes.
+As curator, he organized more than eighty exhibitions on fine arts or on the history of literature.
+As editor, he published many selected or complete works of great classics of the Portuguese language, such as Camões, Fernando Pessoa, Mário de Sá-Carneiro, Almada Negreiros, Gonçalves Dias, Álvares de Azevedo, Machado de Assis, Cruz e Sousa, Olavo Bilac, Alphonsus de Guimaraens, Augusto dos Anjos (a complete critical edition) and Vinicius de Moraes.

 He was, between 1999 and 2002, director of INEPAC, Institute of the Cultural Heritage of Rio de Janeiro.
 He is member of PEN Club of Brazil.